 - Failure to maintain vehicle: An accident can be caused by faulty brakes, threadbare tires, or any other preventable mechanical failure.

-- Failure to hire safe drivers: A trucking company has the duty to ensure that it hires safe drivers, for example, by conducting drug testing or thoroughly checking a driver’s past driving record.
+- Failure to hire safe drivers: A trucking company has the duty to ensure it hires safe drivers by conducting drug testing and/or thoroughly checking a driver’s past driving record, among other reasonable practices.

 If we find that a trucking company acted illegally by ignoring regulations or not maintaining vehicles to an appropriate standard, we might be able to recover more compensation through the carrier’s insurer on your behalf.

 Other Potentially Liable Parties in a Truck Accident

 The laws and regulations surrounding trucking companies and their drivers are often complex.
 It can be challenging to establish who is at fault.
 The negligent party may be neither the driver nor the trucking company, but rather the company responsible for the maintenance of the vehicles or the shipper responsible for loading the cargo that shifted during delivery.

 Laborde Earles Injury Lawyers’ team of professionals can help in establishing who is at fault.
 If you or a loved one has been impacted by a truck accident, we are here to help you determine who is responsible and what is owed to you.
 We can help gather the evidence and witnesses to build your case showing negligence.